QwertyVM/aut.web.llu.admin/README.md

 }
 ```

-The `SearchForm` class is typical of a light-weight Page Object: it is responsible uniquely for locating elements on the page, and it does this by defining locators or occasionally by resolving web elements dynamically.
+The `SearchForm` class is typical of a light-weight Page Object: it is responsible uniquely for locating elements on the page, and it does this by defining PageObjects or occasionally by resolving web elements dynamically.
 ```java
 class SearchForm {
     static By SEARCH_FIELD = By.cssSelector("#searchInput");